NimishGupta95/Gulp-Introduction-Tutorials/README.md

 });

-This Plugin will check the performance of your javascript file, and will log the errors on console.
+This Plugin will check the performance of your javascript file, and will log the errors in any javascript file on console.

+# Install More Plug-ins

+npm install gulp-changed --save-dev

+npm install gulp-imagemin --save-dev

+# Open Your Gulp File And Paste The Follwing Code

+gulp.task('imagemin', function() {

+  var imgSrc = './src/images/**/*',

+      imgDst = './build/images';

+  gulp.src(imgSrc)

+    .pipe(changed(imgDst))

+    .pipe(imagemin())

+    .pipe(gulp.dest(imgDst));

+});

+This task will first change the src of image to the destination folder and will compress the image.